 - Social security numbers for beneficiaries required

-- Trust accounts are not offered
+- Trust and custodial accounts are not offered

 - No charge for sending or receiving wire transfers

 Goldman Sachs Bank USA operates the internet bank under the brand Marcus by Goldman Sachs.
-Savings Accounts and CDs are available nationwide and can be opened using the bank’s online application.
+Savings Accounts and CDs are available nationwide and can be opened using the Bank’s online application.
 Account owners must be at least 18 years old and must be a U.S. citizen or legal resident.